 Once the loan is fully approved by underwriting it will go to the closing team.
 They will prepare all of your closing documents, schedule the closing and you will be on your way!
 They will provide another important disclosure at this point called the Closing Disclosure Make sure to review this document and compare it to your Loan Estimate for any changes.
 At the actual closing you will have to review what’s called a settlement statement, which should match your latest Closing Disclosure exactly.
 A good idea is to request the settlement statement the day before the closing and review it so that you don’t have any last minute issues.
 Once closing takes place your loan will be authorized to fund and you will be a homeowner.
 Congratulations!

-I hope you found this guide useful and we will be updating it periodically as needed so don’t forget to check back.
+Whether you’re a first time home buyer or a someone who hasn’t bought a new home in a while, I hope you found this guide useful.
+We will be updating it periodically as needed so don’t forget to check back.
 If you have any questions please feel free to reach out to us at 855-676-9329.